gringoireDM/Gaudi/README.md

 label.applyLabelStyle(.title(.regular), semanticColor: .label(.primary))
 ```

 This will change the font (and size) and the color for the text of the `UILabel`.
-To obtain a color for a semantic color you can use the UIColor extension: `UIColor.semanticColor(.fill(.primary))`
+To obtain a color for a semantic color you can also use the UIColor extension: `UIColor.semanticColor(.fill(.primary))`

+## Changing the theme

+Similarly to the initialization of the default theme, from any point in your code you can switch the theme by using the `ThemeContainer.currentTheme` variable.

+`ThemeContainer.currentTheme = YourOtherTheme()`

+When this happens, Gaudí will automatically revert the previous theme `UIAppearance` rules, then will apply the new ones and call `applyTheme` on all `Themed` view controllers.

+## Themed

+For Gaudí to work properly in a multi theme app it's required to implement the `Themed` protocol in your themed view controllers.
+Without this protocol implementation, any existing instance of your non themed view controller will not change its appearance when the theme changes.

+Put all your appearance customizations in the required `applyTheme` functions.
+For `UITableView`/`UICollectionView` cells, if you are customizing their appearance in the respective data source methods, then a simple `reloadData` in the `applyTheme` function will refresh their colors and fonts.

+# Supporting Dark Mode with Gaudí

+With Gaudí supporting Dark mode is extremely simple.
+There two different ways of supporting dark mode with this framework:

+1. Implementing two different Themes and switching them when the `userInterfaceStyle` trait collection changes.
+2. Implementing one unique Theme that returns dynamic colors.

+We will explain now how to implement both.

+## ThemedWindow

+If you decide to go down the road of having two separate themes and switch them in runtime as needed, Gaudí offers a custom `UIWindow` that does just that.
+Initialise in your app delegate an instance of `ThemedWindow` by passing to it your Light mode theme and your dark mode theme.

+Gaudí will take care of switching between the two themes as needed in runtime.

+## Dynamic colors

+If you decide to have one unique Theme for supporting both light and dark mode, then you will have to return dynamic colors in your Theme `color(forSemanticColor:)` mapping function.
+This framework offers convenience initializers for `UIColor` to support this use case:

+`UIColor(lightColor: ..., darkColor: ...)`

+and

+`UIColor(lightColorHex: "#123456", darkColorHex: "#654321")`